State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Experimental Design and Analyses

 \subsection{Tasks}

-The various tasks employed in the experiments and their respective description are provided in Table \ref{table:tasks}; their implementation details can be found in Section \nameref{sec:task implementation details} in the supplementary materials.
-All tasks comprised an \emph{encoding phase} and a \emph{decoding phase}.
-In the encoding phase, the task-specific input was sequentially presented to the DNC, afterwards the task result was read out sequentially in the decoding phase.
-The search task additionally had a search query phase between the encoding and decoding phases (details in supplementary materials).
-Thus, the DNC received the complete task input for all tasks before any output was generated which required the DNC to utilize its memory.
-The total DNC input for all tasks comprised the task-specific input and a control channel separating the encoding and decoding phases.
-The total DNC output comprised the task result, and additionally, a signal channel indicating the end of the output for all tasks except the logic task.
+The algorithmic tasks employed in the experiments and their descriptions are provided in Table \ref{table:tasks}; their implementation details can be found in Section A in supplementary materials.
+All tasks included an \emph{encoding phase} and a \emph{decoding phase}.
+In the encoding phase, the task-specific input was presented sequentially to the DNC.
+Subsequently, the computation result was read out sequentially in the decoding phase.
+The search task also included a \emph{search query phase} between the encoding and decoding phases (details in supplementary materials).
+Thus, for all tasks, the DNC received the complete task input before any output was generated, necessitating the DNC to utilise its memory.
+The total DNC input comprised the task-specific \emph{input} and a \emph{control channel} that separated the encoding and decoding phases.
+The total DNC output included the \emph{computation result} and, additionally, a \emph{signal channel} indicating the end of the output sequence (except for the logic task).